 Oracle Database SQL Language Reference for information about Oracle support for the SQL/XML standard

-This manual contains examples that illustrate the use of Oracle XML DB and
+The examples that illustrate the use of Oracle XML DB and

-XMLType.
-The examples are based on various database schemas, sample XML documents, and sample XML schemas.
+XMLType are based on various database schemas, sample XML documents, and sample XML schemas.

-Visit OTN to view Oracle XML DB examples, white papers, case studies, and demonstrations:
+Visit OTN to view Oracle XML DB examples, white papers, case studies, and demonstrations.

 Comprehensive XML classes on how to use Oracle XML DB are also available.
 See the Oracle University link on OTN.